Does Breastfeeding Make You Tired? Keeping Energy Levels Up with a Newborn

 Soreness and Pain

 Breastfeeding can be a precious time for you and your baby to bond, but it can also be painful.
-Your breasts may feel tender and uncomfortable and clogged milk ducts or an improper latch can hurt.
+Your breasts may feel tender and uncomfortable, and clogged milk ducts or an improper latch can hurt.
 Similarly, you may experience back, wrist, or chest pain as you adjust to new positions.

 All of these side effects of breastfeeding can contribute to you feeling more exhausted, which can make feeding your little one difficult.

-Does Pumping Make Your Tired?
+Does Pumping Make You Tired?

 4 Main Ways to Help Breastfeeding Fatigue